rutujad9/local-rag-document-assistant/README.md

 A **fully local Retrieval-Augmented Generation (RAG) document assistant** that answers questions from PDF documents using **vector search, reranking, and a local language model**.

-This project demonstrates both **production-level AI system engineering** and **research-style evaluation**, showing how modern RAG pipelines can be built, optimized, and measured.
+This project demonstrates both **production-style AI system engineering** and **research-style evaluation**, showing how modern RAG pipelines can be built, optimized, and experimentally analyzed.

+Demo: Run locally with Streamlit to interactively query PDF documents.

 ---